Probabilistic Textual Time Series Depression Detection: Limitations

 \section{Limitations}

 While PTTSD offers promising results in predictive accuracy and uncertainty modeling, several limitations remain.
 First, the framework relies solely on textual data.
 Although effective, it does not leverage multimodal cues such as vocal prosody or facial expressions, which are known to be informative for assessing mental health.
 Second, the E-DAIC dataset contains fewer than 300 participants, and further reduction due to filtering and partitioning limits the statistical power and generalizability of our findings to broader clinical settings.
 Third, the interviews in E-DAIC are conducted with a virtual interviewer ("Ellie") operated in a Wizard-of-Oz setup rather than a real clinician, which may affect the ecological validity of the speech data and limit applicability to authentic client–clinician interactions.
 In terms of modeling, we encode utterances independently using pretrained language models without context-aware finetuning, potentially overlooking local coherence or discourse-level cues.
-Furthermore, while PTTSD provides distributional predictions, we do not assess its clinical utility or decision-support value; human-centered evaluations with therapists or end users are needed to determine the interpretability and trustworthiness of predicted uncertainty.
+Furthermore, while PTTSD provides distributional predictions, we do not assess its clinical utility or decision-support value.
+Human-centered evaluations with therapists or end users are needed to determine the interpretability and trustworthiness of predicted uncertainty.
 Finally, although we evaluate calibration quantitatively, we do not study how uncertainty scores might be perceived or utilized by clinicians in real-world settings.
-Future work should address these limitations by incorporating multimodal signals, validating on therapist–client dialogues, and evaluating the human trust and usability of uncertainty-aware predictions.